cookieblues/cookieblues.github.io/pages/_posts/19-01-17-itu-eval-part-01.md

 numerical_df = get_numerical(driver)
 {% endhighlight %}

-To quickly explain the function: it turns out, it's the fourth (index three) table that we need.
+To briefly explain the function: it turns out, it's the fourth (index three) table that we need.
 Pandas' read_html function returns a list, since it expects a list of tables, however, we only give it one, and therefore we take index zero.
 We also set the second (index one) row to be the header as the first row is irrelevant.
 Lastly, we rename the first column for readability.
 This gives us the numerical data in a DataFrame.

 The next thing we need is the textual data.
 This is a little more complicated, since the textual data is wrapped in a lot of lists.
 By inspecting the page source, we can see that all the textual evaluations are wrapped in ul tags.
 By further inspection, every fourth ul tag are "Good things about the IT University", and the ones following are "Things that could be improved".
 We could grab all the ul tags and use some regular expressions to get what we want, [but you should not attempt to parse HTML with regex](https://stackoverflow.com/a/1732454){:target="_blank"}.
 In each ul tag we have li tags, where only a few contain text that we need.
 The function below gets us exactly what we want.